SukanyaBasu79/RepData_PeerAssessment1/README.md

 # RepData_PeerAssessment1
 Peer Assessment 1 for Reproducible Research

-Please note: Github is saying that it is able to show only the raw version of the PA1_html file that I uploaded because it is too big.
-So I have included a pdf version of the same html file which is clearly readable in this repository.
+PLEASE NOTE: Github is saying that it is able to show only the raw version of the PA1_template.html file that I uploaded because it is too big.
+So I have included a pdf version of the same html file called PA1_template.pdf which is clearly readable in this repository.
 Thank you.